In this article

 The most common downsides of a gold crown include:

-If a gold crown falls out, you should call your dentist to re-cement, repair, or replace it to avoid any side effects to your natural tooth.
-If you cannot get an immediate appointment, you can try a temporary over-the-counter cement before you can get it permanently cemented.
+If a gold crown falls out, call your dentist to re-cement, repair, or replace it to avoid side effects.
+If you cannot get an immediate appointment, try a temporary over-the-counter cement before getting it permanently cemented.

 Remember in the meantime to: